docsforadobe/after-effects-scripting-guide/docs/other/textdocument.rst

 **Description**

-The layer coordinates from a paragraph (box) text layer's anchor point as a [width, height] array of pixel dimensions.
+The layer coordinates from a paragraph (box) Text layer's anchor point as a [width, height] array of pixel dimensions.

 .. warning::
-  This attribute only works on paragraph text layers.
-  This value only reflects the first character in the text layer at the current time.
+   Throws an exception if ``boxText`` does not return true for the Text layer.

 **Type**